June 2026

 Sparx processes Parent School Data and Parent Usage Data for the following purposes:

-providing reports, reminders and seeking feedback by email to students' parents;
+Providing reports, reminders and seeking feedback by email to students' parents.

-providing technical and user support;
+Providing technical and user support.

-evaluating and improving the Sparx Product (for example, analysing user activity or testing new product features);
+Evaluating and improving the Sparx Product (for example, analysing user activity or testing new product features);

-for administrative purposes.
+For administrative purposes.

 Sparx may disclose Student Data to:

-Sparx may disclose Teacher Data:
+Sparx may disclose Teacher Data to:

 Sparx may disclose Parent Data to: